nanoporetech/modkit/book/src/advanced_usage.md

   sample-probs  Calculate an estimate of the base modification probability distribution. summary       Summarize the mod tags present in a BAM and get basic statistics.
 The default
                     output is a totals table (designated by '#' lines) and a modification calls table.
-Descriptions of the columns can be found in the README. call-mods     Call mods from a modbam, discarding the probabilities. motif-bed     Create BED file with all locations of a sequence motif.
+Descriptions of the columns can be found in the README call-mods     Call mods from a modbam, discarding the probabilities. motif-bed     Create BED file with all locations of a sequence motif.
-                  Example: modkit motif-bed CG 0. help          Print this message or the help of the given subcommand(s).
+                    Example: modkit motif-bed CG 0 help          Print this message or the help of the given subcommand(s).

 Options: